- What is continuous testing DevOps?

 - What are the DevOps tools for continuous testing?

-How Is continuous testing different from other testings?
+How Is Continuous Testing different from other testing?

 Always begin with small and manageable chunks.
 That is, aim for a modular system/testing.

 A wise tester said, “good processes don’t test everything”.
 Hence, have the right size balanced approach towards testing.

 Measurements and improvements go hand-in-hand.
 If you aren’t able to measure results, you won’t be able to improve, which is the need of the hour.

 According to experts, the earlier you start with the testing process, the higher are the chances to get the issues fixed.